Pixelators4014/Pixelators4014.github.io/content/seasons/crescendo/index.md

 ## Software

-We used a Jetson Orin Nano as a Coprocessor, which allowed us to run multiple vision tasks simultaneously.
+We used a Jetson Orin Nano as a Coprocessor with an Intel RealSense Camera, which allowed us to run multiple vision tasks simultaneously.
 This allowed us to run three vision tasks at once

 - VSLAM (Visual Simultaneous Localization and Mapping)